 - Middle managers stand out, with the highest EQ scores in the workforce.

 - But, up beyond middle management there is a steep downward trend in EQ scores.
 For the titles of director and above, scores descend faster than a snowboarder on a black diamond.
 CEOs on average, have the lowest EQ scores in the workplace.

 Connecting the Leadership Dots - Back to Sal's Perspective

 So let me try to connect the dots.
 If the biggest indicators of success in senior leadership roles are awareness and emotional intelligence, Peter (as in the Peter Principle) is about to have a “hay day,” and, as a result, leaders at every level below will be forced to lead at lower levels too.

 Executives who have the highest EQ scores are also regarded as the best performers.

-So...if you want to successfully navigate the complexity, consequence, and consideration that comes with senior leadership, you have to focus on developing your interpersonal agility.
+So...if you want to successfully navigate the complexity, consequence, and consideration that comes with senior leadership, you have to make the shift from being smart to being aware.

 Your intellect and other innate characteristics will get you TO the role.
 Your ability to be self-aware and respond effectively in the moment will make you successful IN the role.